himb-franklin-lab/himb-franklin-lab.github.io/content/_index.md

         text-decoration: none; /* No underline */
         color: #ffffff; /* Text color */
         font-size: 16px;
-        flex: 1 1 150px; /* Ensure that each link takes up some space and is responsive */
+        flex: 0 1 auto; /* Ensure that each link takes up some space and is responsive */
+        min-width: 150px;
         background-size: cover; /* Ensure background covers the whole element */
         background-position: center; /* Position background in the center */ }